dbtek/dbyll/_posts/2021-11-16-bastionnativeclient.md

 ### PowerShell script

-I wrote the below script as a quick and dirty solution for helping people connect to Azure, select the Virtual Machine and then make the Az-command to connect to the Virtual Machine.
+I wrote the below script as a quick solution for helping people connect to Azure, select the Virtual Machine and then make the Az-command to connect to the Virtual Machine.

+I'm connecting to the Virtual Machine via RDP.

 Please update the following variables to reflect your environment: